 The table below links our material aspects and engagement areas to selected aspects of the SDG framework:

 Health and improving lives through our breakthrough medicines are at the core of what we do

-We invest in our employees and foster an inclusive, open and supportive work environment across our nine locations in Europe and the U.S.
+We invest in our employees and foster an inclusive, open and supportive work environment across our 12 locations in Europe and the U.S.

 We cultivate a corporate culture where we strive for gender equality

-We have achieved our long term ambition of becoming a fully integrated biopharmaceutical company and currently employ >1,300 people across our nine locations in Europe and the U.S.
+We have achieved our long-term ambition of becoming a fully integrated biopharmaceutical company and currently employ >1,300 people across our 12 locations in Europe and the U.S.

-Our mission is to bring innovative medicines to patients suffering from severe diseases in areas of high unmet medical needs in a social and sustainable way
+Our mission is to bring innovative medicines to patients suffering from severe diseases in areas of high unmet medical need in a social and sustainable way

 We aim to develop a balanced workforce across a number of criteria, including gender, nationality, ethnicity, experience and disability